By Vince Giuliano and Steve Buss

 We call this strategy YOUNGING 1.0 because, like Aging, it is a process rather than a sudden transformation.
-It’s a kind of Aging, but in reverse.
+It’s similar in its progression to normal Aging, but in reverse.
 We expect our understanding of this process to broaden and deepen over time enough to merit appending a version number to each successive sketch.

 In this and the next several blog posts, we will sketch this YOUNGING 1.0 strategy.
 Some of these posts are likely to be among the most important ever published in the 12-year history of ANTI-AGINGFIREWALLS.

-We will sketch some central details of this strategy in our next post YOUNGING 1.0 – THE EMERGING AGING REVERSAL STRATEGY, which is already published.
-First, we’ll address few key related issues in the remainder of this post.
+We sketch some central details of this strategy in our post YOUNGING 1.0 – THE EMERGING AGING REVERSAL STRATEGY, which is already published.
+We address few key related issues in the remainder of this post.

 Our commitment in this blog is to convey knowledge and insight about where the sciences connected with longevity stand.
 Mostly we seek to report facts and on research of others, where there is relatively little disagreement among knowledgeable scientists.
 Other times, we write about topics on which there is significant disagreement or silence.
 In each case, we lay out what we see to be so in our unique manner, linking up disparate pieces of research into a meaningful framework.
 Other times, we relate personal commentaries on our own experiences.
 Where gaps in knowledge may exist, we may speculate on what may best fill those gaps.
 This YOUNGING series embodies elements of all of the above.
 We think the time has come to lay out the picture now best as we can.
 While we see our first sketch as compelling, major gaps in our knowledge are still to be filled in.
 The total picture may not be clear for many years to come.